Gujangbagh Xinjiang, China Travel Guide

 Polite bargaining is common in traditional markets like the Hotan Grand Bazaar.

-This forms part of the cultural experience.
+This constitutes a portion of the cultural experience.

 Public displays of affection are generally not common and should be avoided.